HewlettPackard/oneview-chef/README.md

  - Chef 12.0 or higher
  - HPE OneView 2.0 or 3.0 (API versions 200 or 300).
 May work with other versions too, but no guarantees
- - HPE Synergy Image Streamer appliance (API version 300)
+ - Optional: HPE Synergy Image Streamer appliance (API version 300)

 ## Usage